coreboot/coreboot/Documentation/distributions.md

 third party, [3mdeb](https://3mdeb.com).
 They provide current and tested firmware binaries on [GitHub](https://pcengines.github.io).

+### System76

+[System76](https://system76.com/) manufactures Linux laptops, desktops, and servers.
+Some models are sold with [System76 Open Firmware](https://github.com/system76/firmware-open), an open source distribution of coreboot, EDK2, and System76 firmware applications.

 ### Purism

 [Purism](https://www.puri.sm) sells laptops with a focus on user privacy and